Course Syllabus

 Class Meeting Schedule #

-Our weekly meeting schedule is Tuesdays and Thursdays from 9:35AM to 10:55AM in W204.
-Please see the Course Schedule for details about class meetings.
+Our weekly meeting schedule is Mondays and Wednesdays from 11:05AM to 12:25PM in W104 (Fall) and W204 (Winter).
+Please see the Course Schedule for details about class meetings, including assigned readings.

 Class Meeting Format #

 We will aim to hold all of our class meetings in a hybrid format.
-This means that, when meeting in person, I plan to live stream that meeting via Zoom.
+This means that all class meetings will be held in person but I also plan to livestream each meeting via Zoom.
 Students attending remotely are encouraged to participate in the meeting via the chat function.
 From time to time, we may conduct a meeting entirely online when circumstances require.

 Please be aware that class meetings will be recorded, consistent with the Dalhousie Class Recording Protocol.
 By engaging in course activities, you are consenting to the use of your appearance, image, text/chat messaging, and voice and/or likeness in the manner and under the conditions specified in this syllabus.
 If you have any concerns about privacy, please speak with me.